ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 I ran QLever, one of the fastest open-source RDF database systems, on a cloud VM (Amazon EC2) and benchmarked it against Amazon's native flagship managed graph database, Neptune, on real, large-scale datasets.

 What did I find?
-This project set out to answer that question, and the results surprised us too.
+This project set out to answer that question, and the results surprised me too.

 <!--more-->